restic/rest-server/README.md

 openssl req -new -x509 -key private_key -out public_key -days 365
 ```

-Append only mode allows creation of new backups but prevents deletion and modification of existing backups.
+The `--append-only` mode allows creation of new backups but prevents deletion and modification of existing backups.
 This can be useful when backing up systems that have a potential of being hacked.

 Rest Server uses exactly the same directory structure as local backend, so you should be able to access it both locally and via HTTP, even simultaneously.